Undergraduate and Graduate Foreign Language & Area Study (FLAS) Fellowships

 Answers to frequently asked questions about FLAS can be found here.

-The Center for European Studies provides funding to students who intent to study or are currently engaged in the study of the following European languages:
+European Studies provides funding to students who intent to study or are currently engaged in the study of the following European languages:

 -Arabic (for students with a research focus on Europe)